 Citation with stable link: Philip A. Harland, 'Arabians: Ammianus Marcellinus on the customs of Saracens (late fourth century CE),' Ethnic Relations and Migration in the Ancient World, last modified August 2, 2023, https://philipharland.com/Blog/?p=12675.

-Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.4 (link to Latin text and full translation).
+Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.4 (link).

 Comments: In the context of troubles in the East of the Roman empire in the mid-fourth century reigns of Constantius and Gallus, Ammianus Marcellinus provides an aside on the Saracens of Arabia who were, in his view, making regular, bandit-like incursions into Roman territory (much like his characterization of Isaurians in the same section – link).
 Marcellinus has nothing but negative things to say about the nomadic and war-like Saracens, which is not surprising since the category of “Saracens” itself is a negative, outsider designation rather than a self-designation for various nomadic peoples in the area of Arabia.
 Also consult other posts on the Saracens, particular those by Nonnosos and pseudo-Nilus (link).

 [Incursions and customs of the Saracens]